mkushner/llm-command-center/README.md

 2. Review agent starting immediately prevents user from inspecting execute results
 3. Removes user agency over the workflow

-All transitions are now manual.
+Stage-to-stage transitions are manual.
 The WAITING FOR INPUT indicator tells you when the agent is idle.
 You decide what happens next.

+**Exception: brainstorm mode** auto-advances *within* a stage — sub-agents cycle automatically because they're part of one logical step.
+The final stage transition (brainstorm stage → next stage) is still manual.

 ### Why no `--dangerously-skip-permissions`